geoffdavis/esphome-mitsubishiheatpump/README.md

  README](https://github.com/SwiCago/HeatPump/blob/master/README.md).
 You can use either an ESP8266 or an ESP32 for this.

-Note that several users have reported that they've been able to get away with not using the pull-up resistors, and just [directly connecting a Wemos D1 mini to the control board](https://github.com/SwiCago/HeatPump/issues/13#issuecomment-457897457)
+Note: several users have reported that they've been able to get away with not using the pull-up resistors, and just [directly connecting a Wemos D1 mini to the control board](https://github.com/SwiCago/HeatPump/issues/13#issuecomment-457897457)